FAQs

 What about the £50 deposit?

 Each event requires a £50 deposit to secure your booking.
 This must be paid by credit or debit card using a secure booking link that will be provided.
-The deposit is deducted from the 15% commission due.
-In cases where your commission does not meet the £50 threshold, the deposit will be refunded to the same card it was paid on.
+Your 15% pitch fee is calculated and deducted from this deposit and the balance refunded to you.
+In cases where your commission exceeds the £50 threshold, the deposit is simply kept as payment.

 Can I carry over my deposit payment to future markets?